pambrose/prometheus-proxy/README.md

 * JSON config files must have a *.json* suffix
 * Java Properties config files must have a *.properties*  or *.prop* suffix
 * HOCON config files must have a *.conf* suffix
-* Option values are evaluated in the order: CLI, enviroment vars, and finally config file vals
+* Option values are evaluated in the order: CLI, environment vars, and finally config file vals
 * Property values can be set as a java -D arg to  or as a proxy or agent jar -D arg.

 ### Admin Servlets